alexweininger/notes/cs301/notes.md

 Threads: 1 channel of program execution

-They dont run at the same time, but they switch off.
-But it is so fast it really doesnt matter.
+They don't run at the same time, but they switch off.
+But it is so fast it really doesn't matter.

 Fast responsive computer

 Example:

 video				button press
+frame 1
+frame 2
+...
+frame 4000			tap!      onclick
+						if (button == etc.)
+							videoplayer.pause();

+no more frames
+rendered pause

+parallelism: same thing happening

+concurrency: different things happening at once.
+Looping an array while also playing music, etc.

+Benefits of using threads:

+- responsiveness
+- Increased performance (speed/throughput)
+- need to do more than one things **concurrently**

+Issues with threads:

+- complexity (programmer difficulty)
+- difficult to debug
+- data race: same / shared data used by two or more threads.
+If race winner determines data outcome, then we have a race.
+  - `final int LENGTH = 100;`
+  - all threads can use `LENGTH`
+  - no race here
+-
+- debugging: